Pylons/pyramid/docs/narr/unittesting.rst

 "dummy template renderer" named ``templates/show.pt`` via the ``registerTemplateRenderer`` function (a ``repoze.bfg.testing`` API);
 this function returns a DummyTemplateRenderer instance which we hang on to for later.
-We then create a ``DummyRequest`` object (it simulates a WebOb request object), and we create a ``DummyModel`` context object.
-We call the function being tested with the manufactured context and request.
+We then create a ``DummyRequest`` object which simulates a WebOb request object).
+We call the function being tested with the manufactured request.
 When the function is called, ``render_template_to_response`` will call the "dummy" template renderer object instead of the real template renderer object.
 When the dummy renderer is called, it will set attributes on itself